 Kayaking is such a fun way to enjoy this beautiful province in the summer months.
 The cool breeze that comes off the water as you enjoy the summer sun is the epitome of the season.
 Not only that, but it’s a great workout too!
 Although I highly suggest doing a guided tour unless you know the area well.
 It can be easy to get turned around when Google Maps isn’t there to save you!

 Spoil Yourself with a Spa Day

 Those of you who say Ontario is boring – think again!
 With plenty of bold activities like treetop trekking, ziplines, aerial parks and more, you’ll be sure to have an adventure you’ll never forget!

-Who says you have to get out of the province this summer?
-Are there any summer activities you think should be on this list?
+Are you planning to explore more of the province this summer?
+Are there any Ontario summer attractions you think should be on this list?
 I’d love to hear in a comment below!